Skip to main content

 Most important, said Medina, is the impact he's experienced at home.

-"The promotion has enabled me to better provide for me and my son," he said, "and my earning of my degree has made my son realize the importance of education and has motivated him to want to go to college.”
+"My degree has made my son realize the importance of education and has motivated him to want to go to college,” he said.

 Ryan O'Connor works in higher education marketing at Southern New Hampshire University.
 Connect with him on LinkedIn.